Updated: Apr 1

-It’s the first half term of 2021 and a perfect opportunity for you to check-in with your wellbeing.
+Half term is a perfect opportunity for you to check in with your wellbeing.

 We’ve put together a couple of ideas to help you put your wellbeing first this half term and switch off from your work.
 We know this isn’t easy, and actually focusing on your wellbeing can mean doing a bit of work… wellbeing isn’t just sitting in your pj’s and eating cake (well, maybe a little bit of this), it’s practice.
 It’s listening to yourself, paying attention and understanding ways forward.